unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 public partial record MyModel(...)
 ```

-You can combine these attributes on various class or on the assembly to opt in or out of implicit command generation on certain scopes.
+You can combine these attributes on various classes or on the assembly to opt-in or opt-out of implicit command generation on certain scopes.

 #### Command attribute